qosf/qosf.org/qosf.org/wittek_prize.md

 ### Who should you NOT nominate?

-❌ teams or groups of individuals (e.g. "the team behind XYZ", "company B", etc.)
+❌ Teams or groups of individuals (e.g. "the team behind XYZ", "company B", etc.)

-❌ software packages (Qiskit, Cirq, etc.)
+❌ Software packages (Qiskit, Cirq, etc.)

 ## Frequently asked questions